PetroShevchenko/lwm2m-proto/README.md

-# lwm2m-proto
+# udp-dtlsexampleo
-lwm2m protocol implementation written in C++
+This repository contains examples of udp/dtls server and client written in C++